Descanonge/tomate/docs/source/scanning.rst

 **The custom regex must be terminated with a colon `:`**.

-lThe filename can comport varying part which are not detrimental to the extraction of coordinate values.
+The filename can comport varying part which are not detrimental to the extraction of coordinate values.
 They still have to be specified, but one can append the 'dummy' keyword to the matcher to make clear that this information is to be discarded.
 This is usefull for instance when dealing